 The arrangements, and the way tests are performed, may vary between different hospitals.
 Always follow the instructions given by your doctor or local hospital.

 The ECG test records the electrical activity of your heart when you are walking about (ambulatory) and doing your normal activities.
 Small metal electrodes are stuck on to your chest.
 Wires from the electrodes are connected to a small lightweight recorder (often called a Holter monitor).
 The recorder is attached to a belt which you wear around your waist.
 (It is like wearing an mp3 player.)
-The electrical activity is usually recorded for 24-48 hours.
+The electrical activity is usually recorded for 24-48 hours, but sometimes it may be arranged for longer.

 Why is an ambulatory electrocardiogram test done?